 Making your own candles is a super fun hobby to take up if you are a crafty person, if you enjoy making homemade gifts or if you are a beekeeper and have an abundance of raw beeswax (that is one of the benefits of beekeeping!).

+There are so many uses for beeswax, one of our favorites is candle-making.
 It is very easy to make homemade beeswax candles, and you can really make them your own in so many different ways.
 You can add your own personal touches and ideas such as: